 3. Think Box visit for the remainder of the class period

-4. Call home to parent
+4. Contact parent

 5. Principal involvement and possible loss of PE privileges.

 A typical PE class will include four parts of instruction.
 When students enter the gym, they will immediately be given directions for an "Introductory Activity".
 This first part of class is used as a warm-up to get students' minds and bodies ready for more rigorous activity.
 Following the warm-up students will participate in a "Fitness Activity".
-During fitness time, students will work on the health related aspects of PE including cardiovascular endurance, muscular strength, muscular endurance, flexibility, and body composition.
+During fitness time, students will work on the health-related aspects of PE including cardiovascular endurance, muscular strength, muscular endurance, flexibility, and body composition.
 Next comes the "Lesson Focus".
 This is the time where students will work on specific skills related to a given unit.
 Finally, students will always be given time for a "Game".
 The game is always a fun activity used towards the end of class and it may or may not be directly related to the lesson focus.

 Bachelors Degree in K-12 Physical Education Master of Arts Degree in Health, Physical Education, Recreation, and Dance.
 4th degree black belt in Taekwondo.